rbetser/CMD/readme.md

 get_model() in base_utils.py in the utils directory.
 These parameters follow the parameters used in the results section in the paper.

 # **Results**
-- Results on different classification models, on CIFAR10:
+- Results on different classification models, trained and tested on CIFAR10:
 <img src="images/result_table.png" alt=""/>

 - ResNet18 on CIFAR10 using different regularization methods: